 I joined Ascent Professional Services on 08/10/18.
-Having never worked in recruitment before, with no background in management consultancy, it’s safe to say I faced some challenges.
+Having never worked in recruitment before, with no background in management consultancy or working for a management consulting recruitment agency, it’s safe to say I faced some challenges.

 Management consultancy is a varied and complex industry.
 One can easily identify the buzz words on a candidate’s CV and match them to a client’s specification, e.g. ‘change management’, ‘life sciences’, etc. However, it’s far more difficult to understand the context of a candidates work and whether, therefore, those buzz words necessarily denote the criteria our clients require.

 Picking up the phone was also challenging.
 I was apprehensive to cold-call people, given most don’t appreciate the practice.
 However, the worst I’ve ever heard is that a candidate is not interested, and once I’d had some success with cold-calling I was generally willing to put up with being told “no”.
 However, I continue to find aspects of phoning people difficult – tough questions, e.g. money.
 I need to ask what a candidate is earning and what they’re looking for.
 Some people are open with this information, others are more private.
 While I understand wanting to keep such information private, I require it as an integral aspect of my job; prompting people to provide such information can be an uncomfortable but necessary task.